 While the laboratory R70 analysis of the Fassifern seam coal at Chain Valley indicates a medium propensity for spontaneous combustion, propensity to spontaneously combust is only one factor in a complex chain of conditions that can create spontaneous combustion in underground coal mines.
-There are no known underground spontaneous combustion incidences in the Fassifern seam of neighbouring mines or insitu at Chain Valley Colliery.
+There are no known underground spontaneous combustion incidences in the Fassifern Seam of neighbouring mines or insitu at Chain Valley Colliery.
 Accordingly, the risk of spontaneous combustion is considered to be low.
 Coal stockpiling is kept to a minimum and is managed in such a way as to limit risk of combustion.

-The incidence of underground spontaneous combustion is addressed within the site specific Spontaneous Combustion Principal Hazard management plan (PMHMP 00009 - Spontaneous Combustion).
+The incidence of underground spontaneous combustion is addressed within the site specific Spontaneous Combustion Principal Hazard management plan (PMHMP - Spontaneous Combustion).
 Underground controls to mitigate risk of spontaneous combustion include:

-- The mine has no known recorded insitu spontaneous combustion events in its 50+ year history at Chain Valley Colliery.
-A heating was discovered and managed at Mannering Colliery in June 2015. - Spontaneous combustion is considered at the mine design phase. - Trigger Action Response Plans have been developed to identify and manage any deviation from normal operating conditions with respect to indicators of spontaneous combustion. - The mine monitors gases using a multipoint tube bundle gas analysis system. - The mine conducts regular underground inspections by Mining Officials.
+- The mine has no known recorded insitu spontaneous combustion events in its 50+ year history at Chain Valley Colliery. - A heating was discovered and managed at Mannering Colliery in June 2015 in the Great Northern seam. - Spontaneous combustion is considered at the mine design phase. - Trigger Action Response Plans (TARPs) have been developed to identify and manage any deviation from normal operating conditions with respect to indicators of spontaneous combustion. - The mine monitors gases using a multipoint tube bundle gas analysis system. - Regular underground inspections are conducted by Mining Officials.